Extropianism

 Extropianism, also referred to as the philosophy of extropy, is an "evolving framework of values and standards for continuously improving the human condition".
 Extropians believe that advances in science and technology will some day let people live indefinitely.
 An extropian may wish to contribute to this goal, e.g. by doing research and development or by volunteering to test new technology.

-Originated by a set of principles developed by the philosopher Max More, The Principles of Extropy, extropian thinking places strong emphasis on rational thinking and on practical optimism.
+Originated by a set of principles developed by the philosopher Max More in The Principles of Extropy, extropian thinking places strong emphasis on rational thinking and on practical optimism.
 According to More, these principles "do not specify particular beliefs, technologies, or policies".
 Extropians share an optimistic view of the future, expecting considerable advances in computational power, life extension, nanotechnology and the like.
 Many extropians foresee the eventual realization of indefinite lifespans or immortality, and the recovery, thanks to future advances in biomedical technology or mind uploading, of those whose bodies/brains have been preserved by means of cryonics.

 Extropy

-The term extropy, as an antonym to "entropy" was used in a 1967 academic volume discussing cryogenics and in a 1978 academic volume of cybernetics.
-Diane Duane in 1983 was the first to use the term "extropy" to signify a potential transhuman destiny for humanity.
-Also published in 1983 was J. Neil Schulman's Prometheus Award winning novel, The Rainbow Cadenza which used the term "extropic" as a type of scale in visual music.
-'Extropy' as coined by Tom Bell (T.O.
-Morrow) and defined by Max More in 1988, is "the extent of a living or organizational system's intelligence, functional order, vitality, energy, life, experience, and capacity and drive for improvement and growth."
-Extropy is not a rigorously defined technical term in philosophy or science; in a metaphorical sense, it simply expresses the opposite of entropy.
+The term extropy, as defined by Max More, is "The extent of a living or organizational system’s intelligence, functional order, vitality, and capacity and drive for improvement".
+It means the opposite of entropy, metaphorically interpreted as the tendency to degenerate and die out.
+Extropianism is "the philosophy that seeks to increase extropy".